cgel/cgel.github.io/_posts/2016-5-3-Is_deep_learning_the_future_of_UAV_vision.md

 [This post](http://diydrones.com/profiles/blogs/px4-update-obstacle-avoidance-talk-at-dronecode-unconference) by Chris Anderson details the current efforts to develop a obstacle avoidance system for drones.
 They are based on Simultaneous Location And Mapping (building a map of the world in real time) and Path Planning -- For the sake of conciseness I will call this approach SLAMAP.

- I want to offer some thoughts on why this might not be a very promising approach, and propose an alternative that i think is more interesting.
+ I want to offer some thoughts on why this might not be a very promising approach, and propose an alternative that I think is more interesting.
 <!--more-->

 One of the major shortfalls of SLAMAP is its inability of handling dynamic objects (objects that move)